Lawson State Community College logo

 1949

-Wenonah State Technical Institute founded to offer trade courses to Black students.
+Technical division founded as Wenonah State Technical Institute, offering trade courses to Black students.

 1963